ntunlpsg/ntunlpsg.github.io/content/project/parser/ptrnet-depparser.md

 +++

-This is the source code of our depedency parser proposed in paper "Hierarchical Pointer Net Parsing" accepted by EMNLP 2019.
+This is the source code of our dependencys parser proposed in paper "[Hierarchical Pointer Net Parsing](https://arxiv.org/pdf/1908.11571.pdf)" accepted by EMNLP 2019.
 Git Repository: https://github.com/ntunlp/ptrnet-depparser.git

 # Requirements